-8.9 DAMAGES AND UPKEEP OF FACILITIES
+7.9 DAMAGES AND UPKEEP OF FACILITIES

-8.9.1 The Resident is expected to reasonably maintain the assigned living space and common areas relative to order, cleanliness, and safety.
-The Resident will be held financially accountable for the repair or replacement cost of any damage to the living space or furnishings therein, and may be subject to disciplinary action.
-If a room/common area/bathroom is found to be unsanitary during an inspection, The Resident may be billed for excessive cleaning, including the moving of student belongings or the removal of student belongings/trash left behind..
+7 The Resident is expected to reasonably maintain the assigned living space and common areas relative to order, cleanliness, and safety.

+The Resident will be held financially accountable for any damage, modification, or excessive cleaning required to their living space or furnishings therein and may be subject to disciplinary action.
+All repairs/replacement work will be initiated and accomplished by the University or its designee.
+If a room/common area/bathroom is found to be unsanitary during an inspection, The Resident may be billed for excessive cleaning, including the moving of student belongings or the removal of student belongings/trash left behind.
 When two (2) or more residents occupy the same room/apartment/floor/community and responsibility cannot be ascertained, the damage charge will be assessed equally among the residents.

-8.9.2 Writing, vandalism and alterations on/to doors is prohibited.
+- 7 Writing, vandalism and alterations on/to doors is prohibited.
 If damages to the exterior surface of a room door occur due to vandalism, the Resident(s) must inform a hall staff member of the incident within 24-hours.
 This will enable the Resident to contest responsibility for the charges.
-If damages occur to common areas within buildings, such as lounges, bathrooms, lobby areas and responsibility cannot be ascertained, the damage charge can be assessed equally among the residents in the floor/building.

-8.9.3 The Resident agrees that no alterations, repairs, or modifications will be made to the permanent structure and fixtures of the room, including but not limited to: walls, doors, furniture, bathroom facilities, windows, and other equipment in the room.
+If damages occur to common areas within buildings, such as lounges, bathrooms, lobby areas and responsibility cannot be ascertained, the damage charge can be assessed equally among the residents in the floor/building. - 7 The Resident agrees that no alterations, repairs, or modifications will be made to the permanent structure and fixtures of the room, including but not limited to: walls, doors, furniture, bathroom facilities, windows, and other equipment in the room.
 Painting of rooms, apartments or any common area is prohibited.
 Self-adhesive LED light strips use a strong adhesive to adhere to the walls.
 When removed, it is very common for them to remove large portions of paint from walls, which may result in damage charges when the lights are removed.
-Instead of using self-adhesive LED light strips, consider using painter's tape or other easily removable adhesive to hang them on walls.

-8.9.4 The Resident assumes responsibility for the daily care and cleaning of the room/apartment and its furnishings, and for maintaining acceptable sanitation and safety conditions.
+Instead of using self-adhesive LED light strips, consider using painter's tape or other easily removable adhesive to hang them onwalls. - 7 The Resident assumes responsibility for the daily care and cleaning of the room/apartment and its furnishings, and for maintaining acceptable sanitation and safety conditions.
 Periodic cleanliness (Health and Safety) inspections will be made.
-Students in suites, apartments, and Husky Village are responsible for cleaning their common area, bathroom(s), and bedrooms as applicable.

-8.9.5 The Resident agrees not to duplicate any issued keys.
+Students in suites, apartments, and Husky Village are responsible for cleaning their common area, bathroom(s), and bedrooms as applicable. - 7 The Resident agrees not to duplicate any issued keys.
 If a key is lost on the Storrs campus, the Resident agrees to immediately notify Operations Center at (860) 486-3113 and must pay all charges associated with key and lock core replacement.
 Key or access issues should be reported to livingoncampus@uconn.edu.
-The Resident is not permitted to borrow keys that have not been assigned to The Resident by the University or to give any assigned keys to other individuals.

-8.9.6 The Resident will be assessed \$25 for each lock out.
-Residents can gain access to their room when locked out by calling Operations Center at (860) 486-3113.

-8.9.7 The Resident agrees to keep all maintenance closets and panels accessible at all times, where applicable in apartment spaces.
+The Resident is not permitted to borrow keys that have not been assigned to The Resident by the University or to give any assigned keys to other individuals. - 7 The Resident will be assessed \$25 for each lock out.
+Residents can gain access to their room when locked out by calling Operations Center at (860) 486-3113. - 7 The Resident agrees to keep all maintenance closets and panels accessible at all times, where applicable in apartment spaces.

-8.10 CHECK-IN AND CHECK-OUT
+7.10 CHECK-IN AND CHECK-OUT